marinasundstrom/BookStoreScraper/README.md

 * Enable parallel processing using functional programming patterns.

 * Extract certain parts of the code, make it mockable and testable.
+    * Make the document scraper and each "processor" (for Script, Anchor, Link, Img) their own isolated classes.

 * Additional error handling and recovery